The optimized point-coupling interaction for the relativistic energy density functional of Hartree-Bogoliubov approach quantifying the nuclear bulk properties: Abstract

 \section{Abstract}

-We propose a new nonlinear point-coupling parameterized interaction, PC-L3, for the relativistic Hartree-Bogoliubov framework with a separable pairing force by fitting to observables of $65$ selected spherical nuclei, including the binding energies and charge radii.
-Overall, from comparing with the experimental data, the implementation of PC-L3 in relativistic Hartree-Bogoliubov successfully yields the lowest root-mean-square deviation, 1.251~MeV, among currently and commonly used point-coupling interactions.
-Meanwhile, PC-L3 is capable of estimating the saturation properties of the symmetric nuclear matter and of appropriately predicting the isospin and mass dependence of binding energy, e.g., the isotopes of $Z\!\!=\!20$, $50$, and $82$, and isotones of $N\!\!=\!20$, $50$, and $82$.
-The comparison of the estimated binding energies for $\sim\!\!5500$ neutron-rich nuclei based on the PC-L3 and other point-coupling interactions is also presented.
+We propose a newly optimized nonlinear point-coupling parameterized interaction, PC-L3R, for the relativistic Hartree-Bogoliubov framework with a further optimized separable pairing force by fitting to observables, i.e., the binding energies of 91 spherical nuclei, charge radii of 63 nuclei, and 12 sets of mean pairing gaps consisting of 54 nuclei in total.
+The separable pairing force strengths of proton and neutron are optimized together with the point-coupling constants, and are justified in satisfactory reproducing the empirical pairing gaps.
+The comparison of experimental binding energies compiled in AME2020 for 91 nuclei with the ones generated from the present and other commonly used point-coupling interactions indicates that the implementation of PC-L3R in relativistic Hartree-Bogoliubov yields the lowest root-mean-square deviation.
+The charge radii satisfactory agree with experiment.
+Meanwhile, PC-L3R is capable of estimating the saturation properties of the symmetric nuclear matter and of appropriately predicting the isospin and mass dependence of binding energy.
+The experimental odd-even staggering of single nucleon separation energies is well reproduced.
+The comparison of the estimated binding energies for $7,373$ nuclei based on the PC-L3R and other point-coupling interactions is also presented.